daos-stack/daos/docs/admin/deployment.md

 ## Multi-user DFuse setup

-Running a single-user dfuse instance, for example on a compute node, requires no special setup however configuration is required for allowing multi-user dfuse on a node.
+Running a single-user dfuse instance, for example on a compute node, requires no special setup.
+However configuration is required for allowing multi-user dfuse on a node.

 ### Updating fuse config